Backed by Expa, Aero is a premium air travel startup with $16M in funding – TechCrunch

 Camp (who, in addition to Expa, co-founded StumbleUpon and Uber) previously invested in private jet startup BlackJet, which eventually shut down.

-When asked for who’s been taking these flights so far, a company spokesperson said, “Our customers are experience driven, and skew towards millennial and Gen Z customers who believe that seamless air should be part of their travel experience.”
+When asked who’s been taking these flights so far, a company spokesperson said, “Our customers are experience-driven, and skew towards millennial and Gen Z customers who believe that seamless air should be part of their travel experience.”

 Aero also said it’s developing a mobile-first booking and ticketing system.